-- Additional funding to VIDO-InterVac and the start of vaccine trials, - The development of a Senate Engagement Plan to increase the reach of the Senate, as we strive to serve as a connection point between the University and communities and organizations across the province, - And, despite the ongoing pandemic, an overall enrollment increase of 0.8%.
+- Additional funding to VIDO-InterVac and the start of vaccine trials, - and communities and organizations across the province, - And, despite the ongoing pandemic, an overall enrollment increase of 0.8%.

 I consider it a privilege and a pleasure to continue to represent the Saskatchewan Association for Recreation Professionals on the University of Saskatchewan Senate - let's hope it's in person soon!